terraform-ibm-modules/landing-zone-config-tool/unit-tests/data-files/slz.md

 ### Networking Rules

-By default, the Edge ACLs are configured to have rules that are FS Cloud compliant within the VPC access control section.
+By default, the edge ACLs are configured to have rules that are FS Cloud compliant within the VPC access control section.
 Removing any of the following rules may affect FS Cloud compliance for your environment.

 Name                      | Action | Direction | Source        | Destination | Protocol
 --------------------------|--------|-----------|---------------|-------------|----------